Jerk Chicken with Mango Slaw and Pineapple Salsa

 By: Rachel

-Some of you know about my best-ever hack for meal prep: Pyramid Scheme Dinner Club, where you work with your neighbors to create a meal-sharing co-op.
+Some of you already know about my best-ever hack for meal prep: Pyramid Scheme Dinner Club, where you work with your neighbors to create a meal-sharing co-op.

 I was excited to start, but the first week was a little anxiety-inducing.
 What should I cook?
 What if the others didn’t like what I made?
 Or, what if I didn’t like what the others decided to make?